AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47027-slow-query-b2b-companyrole-graphql-update.md

 ## Issue

-The slow query B2B [!UICONTROL CompanyRole] [!DNL Graphql] update does not work as expected.
+The slow query B2B [!UICONTROL CompanyRole] [!DNL GraphQL] update does not work as expected.

 <u>Prerequisites</u>: